Course - Innovation in Global Health - PH3002

 Required previous knowledge

-Admission to the MSc in Public Health.
+Admission to the MSc in Global Health.
 Exchange students may be accepted after an individual evaluation.

 Course literature will be announced at the start of the semester.